 There are various reasons why issuers might bring a claim to pre-arbitration (or an analogous process with another card network).
 They might learn new information from the cardholder that causes them to change the reason code or interpret the transaction details in a new light or discover that the merchant did not disclose pertinent terms and conditions when the transaction took place.

-Regardless of the cause, once a chargeback enters pre-arbitration the merchant only has two options: accept liability for the chargeback or escalate the case to arbitration.
-Unfortunately, it's often correct for merchants to accept liability for these chargebacks even if they're sure the transaction was legitimate.
+Regardless of the cause, when the issuer sends a dispute back to the merchant in pre-arbitration, the merchant only has two options: accept liability for the chargeback or continue contesting it into arbitration.
+Unfortunately, it's often correct for merchants to accept liability even if they're sure the transaction was legitimate.

 The idea behind pre-arbitration is that the cardholder may have new or unknown information regarding the transaction that proves their case of fraud.
 This information is outside the scope of the original chargeback, and even though the cardholder lost the initial chargeback, this new evidence gives the cardholder the opportunity to push for a second round of the process.

-Although the ruling fell in favor of the merchant the first time, the merchant almost never wins on a second reversal.
+Although the ruling fell in favor of the merchant the first time, the merchant rarely wins on a second reversal.

 The first thing you should do when facing pre-arbitration is review the evidence presented in the original chargeback case.
 What kind of documentation do you have supporting the claim that the charge in question was legitimate?
 Establish this baseline information and then check your records to see if you have any other information.
 Any new information should be submitted to the dispute.